alemart/surgescript/docs/engine/enemy.md

 Destroys the enemy with an explosion, giving score to `player`.

 *Available since:* Open Surge 0.5.0.3.
-In previous versions, this function was called `getDestroyed`.
+See the note below.

 *Arguments*

 * `player`: [Player](/engine/player) object.
 The player who defeats the enemy.

+*Note:* in versions prior to 0.5.0.3, this function was called `getDestroyed`.

 #### setBounds